 Bacakatown: The area of New Orleans from the River to North Claiborne.
 You have to go to the Bywater, 6th or 7th wards to hear this most of the time.

 Best Bank: If you here someone say this, they are from the West Bank and either just met someone else from the West Bank, so naturally they have to talk about being from the West Bank or are trying to convince someone from Orleans or Jefferson Parish that the West Bank is better.

-Metairie: Metairie (pronounced Met-tree or Met-a-ree) is a suburb of New Orleans, and is where most of the Greater New Orleans’ population lives.
+Metairie: Metairie (pronounced Met-tree or Met-a-ree) is a suburb in Jefferson Parish, right next to New Orleans, where most of the Greater New Orleans' population lives.